ladrians/RoboND-DeepLearning-Project-P4/write.md

 ### Discussion

-The basic pipeline was implemented, the best result obtained was 41% accuracy from 50 epochs taking 131:50 minutes to train.
+The basic pipeline was implemented; the best result obtained was 41% accuracy from 50 epochs taking 131:50 minutes to train.

 Other ideas that could have been tested: